CristianMori/sleep-iq-bed/README.md

 There is also a local version for debugging purposes

 ## To Do
-1. Speeing sensor
+1. Sleeping sensor - the bed knows when you sleep or not, how we can get it in real time
-2. Alternative UI
+2. Alternative UI - i tried several options, for some reason it does not work
-3. Timer for heater
+3. Timer for heater (not super needed, never changed it)
-4. Signals from Smart Bed

 ## Setup instructions